BadrChoubai/kubernetes-cc-capstone/README.md

 - Go installed on your local machine (if not using Docker exclusively)
 - A configured Docker registry where images will be pushed

-The project uses a `Makefile` to build Go binaries inside of `services/cmd/` and create Docker images for different platforms.
+The project uses s `Makefile` to build Go binaries inside of `services/cmd/` and create Docker images for different platforms.
 The Makefile automates the process of building and packaging your applications into containers, making it easier to manage dependencies and deployment.